open-toolchain/tekton-catalog/git/README.md

 ### Outcome
 The output of this task is the repository cloned into the directory on the workspace `workspace`.

-## Git commit status setter task - set-commit-status
+## Git commit status setter task - git-set-commit-status

 ### Context - ConfigMap/Secret